etiennecollin/ift1025/README.md

 To execute the JAR and to make sure the data files are properly found, make sure that you are inside the repository directory such that your environment variable `$PWD=.../ift1025-tp2/`.

 To run the jar files, use the command `java -jar theFile.jar`.
-To launch the clientFx (with the GUI), simply double-click the `.jar` file.

 ### Example